r0psteev/MarysDatingEngine/README.md

 ## Setup

-1. Configure the `.env` for docker-compose
+1. Edit the `example.env` and rename it to `.env` for docker-compose

 - set the  `SSHFS_HOST` to the ip address of your SSHFS host
 - set the  `SSHFS_RABBIT_PASSWORD` to the password you created for you rabbitmq user on the sshfs host.